 Paulette Steeves.
 Ph.D.
 (Cree- Metis)

 Dr. Paulette Steeves is an Indigenous archaeologist focusing on the Pleistocene history of the Western Hemisphere.
-In her research Steeves argues that Indigenous peoples were present in the Western Hemisphere as early as 100,000 years ago, and possibly much earlier.
-She has created a database of hundreds of archaeology sites in both North and South America that date from 250,000 to 12,000 years before present, which challenges the Clovis First dogma of a post 12,000 year before present initial migrations to the Americas.
+In her research, Steeves argues that Indigenous peoples were present in the Western Hemisphere as early as 100,000 years ago, and possibly much earlier.
+She has created a database of hundreds of archaeology sites in both North and South America that date from 250,000 to 12,000 years before present, which challenges the Clovis First dogma of a post 12,000 year before present initial migration to the Americas.

 The Indigenous Paleolithic Of The Western Hemisphere

 Dr. Steeves spent the last 12 years of her life working on The Indigenous Paleolithic Of the Western Hemisphere.
 In this book, Dr. Steeves discusses the political history of American anthropology to focus on why pre-Clovis sites have been dismissed by the field for nearly a century.
 She explores supporting evidence from genetics and linguistic anthropology regarding First Peoples and time frames of early migrations.
 Additionally, she highlights the work and struggles faced by a small yet vibrant group of American and European archaeologists who have excavated and reported on numerous pre-Clovis archaeology sites.
 This book has received a lot of positive feedback and it is one of the most powerful books that decolonize indigenous history.